Ratzifutzi/brother_ql-tutorial/README.md

 	3. Go to "Print Configuration"
 	4. Select "All".
 This will print around 30cm of tape.
 	5. On the print, look for \<IP Settings\>, the line below that should say "IP Adress".
 Write down that number
+5. We also have to change the print settings to "Raster"
+	1. Press "Menu"
+	2. Go to "Administration"
+	3. Go to "Command Mode"
+	4. And select "Raster"

 # Update the program
 1. Change "printer_model" to your printer.
 Make sure to write down the major version of it \-\> if you have a "QL-820NWB***c***", remove the "C" and use "QL-820NWB" in the variable